 Next, we need a clean catch for a urine culture.
 We will also test the urine here with a dipstick to check for protein, glucose, ketones, leukocytes, nitrites, and a handful of other things you probably didn’t know your urine tells us.

 Oh, you say you haven’t eaten anything for breakfast?
 Great!
 We can do a 2 hour GTT as well.

 By the way, you don’t have HSV do you?

 And before you leave, we’ll collect a specimen to test for GBS.
 Don’t worry about it now, we just like to save the best for last.
 Hopefully the lab results arrive before the baby!”

-Are you as perplexed as the fictitious Mrs. Smith would be after that introduction?
+Are you as perplexed as Mrs. Smith might be after that introduction?

 Most midwives and doctors do not intend to confuse their clients with a litany of professional jargon.
-Regrettably, even the most communicative practitioner may forget that their everyday acronyms might sound foreign to a woman who specializes in banking rather than birthing.
+Regrettably, many may forget that their everyday acronyms might sound foreign to a woman who specializes in banking, building, or baking rather than birthing.